sumimakito/Awesome-qr.js/README.md

 yarn add awesome-qr // using Yarn npm install --save awesome-qr // using NPM
 ```

+> Awesome-qr.js prior to v2.0.0 **does not work well** in Node.js environment and Awesome-qr.js prior to v1.2.0 **does not work** in Node.js environment.

 ```js
 const { AwesomeQR } = require("awesome-qr");